Phil Matejczyk 1937 - 2018

 I have a Canon A-1 with a broken mirror and grains of sand in the crevices.
 I took that one to Africa with me.
 I also have an Olympus OM-1 with likely exposed film still in it.
 I can’t imagine what’s on it—maybe a tulip, or a crocus.

 The first pair of binoculars he gave to me had lenses the size of jelly lids.
 They were enormous and heavy.
-I used them from time to time, which I enjoyed, but my arms got sore.
+I used them from time to time, which I enjoyed, but my arms got sore from holding them up.
 The second pair was great, and the third pair was greater.
-Sometimes I sit in our backyard in our Adirondack chair and look through the trees and it feels like I’m in some kind of green and uncontained Netherworld.
+Now, sometimes I sit in our backyard in an Adirondack chair and look through the trees and it feels like I’m in some kind of green and uncontained Netherworld.

 From a distance and with the bare eye—although you might not realize it—things appear 2 dimensional, as though the trees are a mush of flat green, but through a good pair of binoculars the images become layered.
 A tree in the distance is clearly in front of a house, and so forth.